 surnames are characterized by a multitude of spelling variations

 names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Baynebrige include Bainbridge, Bainebridge, Banbridge, Bainbrigg, Baynbrigg and many more.

 Early Notables of the Baynebrige family (pre 1700)

-Distinguished members of the family include Christopher Bainbridge (1462-1514), Archbishop of York, who was made a Cardinal by Pope Julius II on 10 March, 1511; he was...
-Another 27 words (2 lines of text) are included under the topic Early Baynebrige Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Christopher Bainbridge (1462-1514), Archbishop of York, who was made a Cardinal by Pope Julius II on 10 March, 1511; he was poisoned in 1514 by one of his...
+Another 33 words (2 lines of text) are included under the topic Early Baynebrige Notables in all our PDF Extended History products and printed products wherever possible.